mary435/cardiovascular_diseases_risk_model/README.md

 * Finally take this public IP and add ":3000" at the end like this: http://18.228.152.61:3000 for try your new service.

-* For Clean up AWS run this 2 commands:
+* For clean up AWS run this 2 commands:
 ```
 aws ecs delete-service --cluster fargate-cardio-cluster --service fargate-service --force
 aws ecs delete-cluster --cluster fargate-cardio-cluster